mphemming/AWS-Project-3-Automated-File-Curation/README.md

 I downloaded the files after searching for the specific package here: https://pypi.org/.
 I then zipped the 'dependencies' folder and named the archive 'dependencies.zip' and uploaded it to the 'aws-project-1-data' S3 bucket.
+Make sure that package folders are at the top level in 'dependencies.zip' for it to work.

 I used the following command in AWS CloudShell to create the Lambda layer: